finos/common-domain-model/documentation/source/documentation.rst

 The ``before`` attribute is included as a reference using the ``[metadata reference]`` annotation, because by definition the primitive event points to a state that *already* exists.
 By contrast, the primitive event includes the full ``after`` state, since it is the occurence of that primitive event that transitions to a new state.
 By tying each state in the lifecycle to a previous state, primitive events are the mechanism by which the *lineage* model is implemented in the CDM.

 .. note:: Not all primitive events are currently composed of a ``before`` and ``after`` state defined in terms of the ``Trade`` object.
-This is subject to review and will potentially be harmonised to establish a cleaner state-transition model in the CDM.
+This is subject to review, for potential harmonisation to establish a clean state-transition model in the CDM.

 Business Event Features